 John Bird (Honorary Trustee)

-(Spruce Head, ME) Following a 30-year career in independent education, including 20 years as a headmaster, John became a nationally recognized consultant to nonprofit organizations that are undergoing strategic planning and other major changes.
+(Rockland, ME) – Following a 30-year career in independent education, including 20 years as a headmaster, John became a nationally recognized consultant to nonprofit organizations that are undergoing strategic planning and other major changes.
 He is president emeritus of Educators' Collaborative, LLC, a 10-partner firm which also finds leaders for independent schools across the country.
 He has facilitated the Institute's last three long-range planning efforts, beginning in 1992.
 An educator and independent school leader for 32 years, John grew up in Rockland, Maine, and was part of the fourth generation in his family to graduate from Bowdoin College.
-Among his many interests, John is an avid kayaker.

 Louis W. Cabot (Honorary Trustee)